-j.
+7.2.10.
 The parish of Loxwood sits right at the top most right hand corner of Chichester District and is in fact nearer to Alfold parish in Waverley, Surrey, than the nearest Chichester parishes of Wisborough Green, Plaistow and Kirdford.
-Development in neighbouring Waverley district has a direct impact on Loxwood in terms of traffic, education and infrastructure.
+Development in neighbouring Waverley district

-6.3.
+7.3.
 Facilities